CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 ![](../../assets/img/contents/calendar-5.png)

-Notice how we used the class 'calendar\_big' with the table.<br/>
+Notice how we used the class 'calendar\_big' with the table.
-Also notice how we used the entries tag to enumerate two of the cloned pages available within a day.<br/>
+Also notice how we used the entries tag to enumerate two of the cloned pages available within a day.
 The 'skip\_custom\_fields' parameter is set to '1' to avoid the overhead of fetching in all the values contained within the editable regions of the cloned pages, as we won't be needing them here.

 The date of the calendar shown is still hard-coded.
 As final modification, let us change that by providing the date via the querystring via a parameter named cal.